 With 20.2MP, the GX8 offers a higher resolution than the G5X (20MP), but the GX8 nevertheless has larger individual pixels (pixel pitch of 3.34μm versus 2.41μm for the G5X) due to its larger sensor.
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+Of the two cameras under consideration, the GX8 offers substantially better image quality than the G5X (overall score 13 points higher).
+The advantage is based on 2.1 bits higher color depth, 0.3 EV in additional dynamic range, and 0.8 stops in additional low light sensitivity.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GX8 provides a better video resolution than the G5X.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/60p.